 Used BMW M4 For Sale

-Released in 2013, the BMW M4 for sale represents one of the newer performance-oriented mid-sized coupe from BMW’s M division.
-Available in the M4 coupe and M4 convertible body styles, the M division 4-series is equipped with a powerful and responsive 3.0-liter, twin-turbocharged, inline, six cylinder engine and a six-speed manual transmission, or optional 7-speed M-DCT gearbox.
+Released in 2013, the BMW M4 for sale represents one of the newer performance-oriented mid-sized coupes from BMW’s M division.
+Available in the M4 coupe and M4 convertible body styles, the M division 4-series is equipped with a powerful and responsive 3.0-liter, twin-turbocharged, inline, six-cylinder engine and a six-speed manual transmission, or optional 7-speed M-DCT gearbox.
 With upgraded and lowered suspension, braking, and accentuated aerodynamic bodywork, the car sets itself apart from the commuter crowd as a driving machine to behold.

 Officially dubbed the F82, this generation incorporates carbon-reinforced plastic in components such as the roof, trunk, strut braces, and carbon ceramic brakes to improve at-speed acceleration, handling, and stopping power.